simonbrent/Genoverse/docs/functions/track.md

 > If [`track.defaultConfig`](/docs/tracks/configuration.md#defaultconfig-default-undefined) is defined, uses it to set the current config, and add the correct settings to the track

 #### track.setEvents()
 > Can be used to add events to the instance of Genoverse with [`genoverse.on`](/docs/api.md#genoverseonevents--ontracks--callback) if required by a particular type of track.
+>
-> By default does nothing.
+> By default does nothing - must be implemented.

 ## [MVC interactions](/docs/tracks.md#multiple-models-and-views)